MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/service-r-visuals.md

 ## Known Limitations
 R visuals in the Power BI service have a few limitations:

-* R visuals support is limited to the packages identified on the following page <make this a link to the supported packages page per my excel>.
+* R visuals support is limited to the packages identified [in Learn which R packages are supported](../service-r-packages-support.md).
 There currently is no support for custom packages.
 * Data size limitations – data used by the R visual for plotting is limited to 150,000 rows.
 If more than 150,000 rows are selected, only the top 150,000 rows are used and a message is displayed on the image.
 * Calculation time limitation – if an R visual calculation exceeds 60 seconds the script times out, resulting in an error.
 * R visuals are refreshed upon data updates, filtering, and highlighting.
 However, the image itself is not interactive and does not support tool tips.